TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-mypermissions.md

 	cloudEnvironments="public"
 />

-# I seem to have too many permissions for the role I’m assigned in Intune
+# I seem to have too many permissions for the role I'm assigned in Intune

 ## **Recommended steps**

-To determine what permissions your user account has assigned to it please run the “My permissions” report.
+To determine what permissions your user account has assigned to it please run the "My permissions" report.